EmmaLawlor/Quizzy-Rascal/README.md

     ![image](https://user-images.githubusercontent.com/84344402/130334276-4fd86152-43e8-44f0-b971-050c5d2f6a63.png)

-    - After making these adjustments, the Home page passed through the validator without and errors or warnings.
+    - After making these adjustments, the Home page passed through the validator without any errors or warnings.
     ![image](https://user-images.githubusercontent.com/84344402/130334309-0a850d53-f0e3-4ad6-95ab-f4f3455363e0.png)

 - The quiz page passed through the validator with no errors or warnings.
 ![image](https://user-images.githubusercontent.com/84344402/130334484-4dc4555c-f76c-4c49-be97-905fcfbc3769.png)

-- The result page retured the following error:
+- The result page returned the following error:
 ![image](https://user-images.githubusercontent.com/84344402/130334510-f39a9f75-7760-4135-8dab-f69a6fb746f1.png)
     - As above, on the home page, this was corrected by removing the button element from the play link.
     ![image](https://user-images.githubusercontent.com/84344402/130334541-dbd9c6fe-5c0b-4e1c-a34d-48a0d8a30ea1.png)

-    - The link was then styled to resemle a button, in keeping with the rest of the site:
+    - The link was then styled to resemble a button, in keeping with the rest of the site:

     ![image](https://user-images.githubusercontent.com/84344402/130334614-98ce6f6c-6f9f-48e1-811b-912f8f41b635.png)